Insmire/Mission_to_Mars/README.md

 The purpose of this project is to scrape four different websites to display the live aggregated Mars data within a single webpage.

-To this end, we inspect each webpage with Chrome Developer Tools, parse the HTML with BeautifulSoup and automate webpage navigation with Splinter in Jupyter Notebook, export work as a Python file, store the various structured data within the NoSQL database MongoDB, and connect MongoDB and Flask using Flask-PyMongo.
+To this end, we inspect each webpage with Chrome Developer Tools, parse the HTML with BeautifulSoup and automate webpage navigation with Splinter in Jupyter Notebook, export work as a Python file, store the various structured data within the NoSQL database MongoDB and connect MongoDB and Flask using Flask-PyMongo.
 Then, utilizing Visual Studio, we create a Flask app in app.py, construct the webpage, and embellish it with Bootstrap in index.html.

 ---

 ## Results

-The resulting webpage as of March 22, 2022 is displayed below.
+The resulting webpage as of March 22, 2022, is displayed below.

 ![mars_title](https://user-images.githubusercontent.com/96349090/159634340-923ce9c7-b398-447b-97a5-bc170f8ef4a6.png)